 Even though you won’t get your total recommended Potassium intake with just a few peppers, it still makes a healthy addition to any meal.

 Habaneros contain a high concentration of capsaicin: the chemical compound that makes peppers spicy.
 This miracle chemical is a phytonutrient that shows great promise to prevent and treat many diseases.

 Capsaicin is a natural anti-inflammatory.

 The popularity in the US keeps rising as more people discover how great this utilitarian pepper really is.
-This chart shows a steady incline of google searches for the term “Habanero” over the last 14 years.
+There is a steady incline of google searches for the term “Habanero” over the last 14 years.